thesleepingsage/hy3/README.md

    - `expand` - expand by one node
    - `shrink` - shrink by one node
    - `base` - undo all expansions
+ - `hy3:equalize, [recursive]` - equalize window sizes in group
+   - no argument: equalizes immediate siblings of the focused window
+   - `recursive`: equalizes all windows across the entire workspace tree